The Russian Recovery Gains Steam

 You won’t be buying RSXJ for its lagging yield but rather for its future growth.
 For yield, you have Gazprom’s 6.5%.

-With improving economic data, the central bank opening up the market to domestic credit and political risks fading, Russian stocks are one of the better opportunities for long-term investors to add to their holdings .
+With improving economic data, the central bank opening up the market to domestic credit and political risks fading, Russian stocks are one of the better opportunities for long-term investors to add to their holdings.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.